ary-na/Melbourne-Eats/out/production/Melbourne-Eats/README.md

 # Assignment 1 - Further Programming

-The system keeps a list of restaurants where users can order their food from.
-It allows the user to order from different restaurants and receive discounts on the combined order.
-The list of restaurants is provided in Restaurants.txt file and discount information is provided in Discounts.txt file.
+The system keeps a list of restaurants from which users can order their food.
+It allows users to order from different restaurants and receive discounts on the combined order.
+The restaurant's list is provided in the Restaurants.txt file, and discount information is provided in the Discounts.txt file.

 - Minimum requirements: _Java 15 or higher_

 ## To run the program:

-**Method 1** - Run the executable Melbourne-Eats.jar file from the command prompt.
+**Method 1** - Run the executable Melbourne-Eats.jar file using the command prompt.

-**1.1.** To run the executable jar file, navigate to:
+**1.1.** To run the executable jar file, using the command prompt, navigate to:

 ```
 Melbourne-Eats/out/artifacts/Melbourne_Eats_jar